Computer City

 Computer City was a chain of United States–based computer superstores operated by Tandy Corporation; the retailer was sold to CompUSA in 1998 and was merged into the CompUSA organization.

 Computer City was a supercenter concept featuring name-brand and private label computers, software and related products; at the height of its success the company had over 101 locations in the United States and five in Europe.

 History

-In 1981, the original Computer City was founded by Leonard and Myrna Simon in Costa Mesa, California.
-Len Simon sat on the original Apple Retail Council while Myrna was in charge of HR.
-Within the first year, Computer City had added stores in Brea and Pasadena, California, and with the help of managers Mike Mostyn, Gordon Klatt and Greg Gadbois, Computer City expanded to San Diego, Beverly Hills, Encino, Cerritos, and Torrance, California.
-Computer City was the first independent Los Angeles computer retailers to offer the original IBM 5150 PC along with Sears and ComputerLand.
+On April 15, 1979, the original Computer City was founded by Leonard (Len) and Myrna Simon in Santa Ana, California.
+Len Simon sat on the original Apple Dealer Advisory Council while Myrna was in charge of Purchasing, Distribution, and HR.
+Within the first two years, Computer City had added stores in Brea and Pasadena, California, and with the help of managers Mike Mostyn, Gordon Klatt and Greg Gadbois, Computer City expanded to Orange, San Diego, Beverly Hills, Encino, Cerritos, and Torrance, California.
+Computer City was the first independent Los Angeles authorized computer retailer to offer the original IBM 5150 PC along with Sears and ComputerLand.